-From multinational corporations like Siemens Energy and Qualcomm Atheros, to midsize firms and incubators, Orlando’s flourishing advanced manufacturing industry spans a full range of in-demand sectors.
+From multinational corporations like Siemens Energy AG and Qualcomm Atheros, to midsize firms and incubators, Orlando’s flourishing advanced manufacturing industry spans a full range of in-demand sectors.

 Our innovative spirit is further showcased with BRIDG, formerly known as the International Consortium for Advanced Manufacturing Research.
 Located on a 20-acre site about 30 minutes from Walt Disney World® Resort, it works to accelerate the development of emerging technologies while sparking tomorrow’s innovations, such as the “Internet of Everything.”

 We’re also home to a high volume of tech transfer and commercialization, which is fueled by a top R&D university, specialized research labs and centers, and one of the country’s top incubation systems and research parks.